dAnushka77/Airlines_EDA/README.md

 ## 🤝 Contributions
 Contributions, suggestions, and feedback are welcome!
 Please create a pull request or open an issue for discussions.

-## 🛡️ License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.